steed360/Synthetic-Categorical-Data/README.md

 # Synthetic-Categorical-Data
-In development but as an example have 3 variables for example:
+In development but as an example given the following 3 categories variables:
-- Animal Type
+- Animal Type : { large, medium, small }
-- Animal Appetite
+- Animal Appetite : { ravenous, rarely easts }
-- Animal Size
+- Animal Size ...

 If you have summary data on the relationship between size and appetite and between Type and Size and other conditional probabilities then you can create a full (but synetetic) dataset containing all three variable names together (though that would be a toy example).

+You would be able to specifiy the population size that you wnat to create data for and the patterns between the variables should hold.

 This could be useful for:
 - Developing new data viz techniques (e.g. how to show how that two categorical variables vary togther in the presence of a